Unit 5 - Practice Quiz

 43 Which of the following describes Telic theories of happiness?

-B. Happiness is random.
+A. Happiness is biological.

-C. Happiness is biological.
+C. Happiness is random.

 D. Happiness comes from the journey, not the destination.